CodePushGo/website/src/content/blog/en/configuring-rollback-for-capacitor-updates.md

 };
 ```

-If you're using Capgo, you can initiate a rollback with just one click to any saved version.
+If you're using CodePushGo, you can initiate a rollback with just one click to any saved version.

 For reference: